Radio Sausalito

-Radio Sausalito is a "Part 15" AM radio station broadcasting a Big Band Jazz format on 1610 & 1710 kHz.
+Radio Sausalito is a "Part 15" AM radio station broadcasting a Big Band Jazz format on 1610 in Southern Marin & 1570 kHz in Alameda.
 The station is noncommercial and serves the Southern Marin County, California area.
 The station has partnerships with the local paper, the local library, and local businesses which host its programs.
 Its programming is also made available online via podcasts.
 The station has an agreement with the city of Sausalito to provide information to residents in the event of an emergency.
 In 2009 the station was selected as the audio accompaniment to the community calendar on Marin TV cable channels 26, 27, and 30.
 For several years Radio Sausalito was broadcasting on 1710 AM in Central San Rafael so as to broadcast the first and last games of the San Rafael Pacifics baseball team.
 In 2015 the station began broadcasting online and boasts a worldwide audience of over 10,000 per month.